CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 ### Evaluating expressions

 So we can look at an expression like `36 * 45` and ask: what does this expression evaluate to?
 If we understand what the `*` operator represents ( in this case multiplication ) and if we understand some basic rules of arithmetic we can evaluate this expression.
 However, we can use computers to evaluate expressions.
-For this purpose, we can make use of NodeJS, which is a JavaScript runtime - it is an application that enables us to run JavaScript programs.
+We can use NodeJS, a JavaScript runtime, an application that runs JavaScript programs.

 Node can be used in a number of different ways; however, one particular mode is the REPL.
 The Node REPL enables us to input JavaScript expressions which are then evaluated by NodeJS and printed to the terminal.
 The REPL will print out the result of this evaluation.